-If you are applying for coverage under this Plan while you have similar coverage in place under an employer-sponsored group benefits plan (either your own plan or your spouse's plan under which you are covered), you may apply for coverage at any time following the date you become a Member or Affiliate Member of the Alberta Retired Teachers' Association.
+If you are applying for coverage under the Core Health, Essential Health, or Enhanced Health plans while you have similar coverage in place under an employer-sponsored group benefits plan (either your own plan or your spouse's plan under which you are covered), you may apply for coverage at any time following the date you become a Member or Affiliate Member of the Alberta Retired Teachers' Association.
 Your coverage shall become effective on the date the Plan Administrator approves your completed application.

-If you are applying for coverage under this Plan following termination of coverage under an employer-sponsored group benefits plan, your application for coverage must be received by ARTA on, before, or within 60 days of your employer-sponsored group benefits plan coverage termination date (the Eligibility Period) in order to qualify for coverage without requiring submission of medical evidence of insurability.
+If you are applying for coverage under the Core Health, Essential Health, or Enhanced Health plans following termination of coverage under an employer-sponsored group benefits plan, your application for coverage must be received by ARTA on, before, or within 60 days of your employer-sponsored group benefits plan coverage termination date (the Eligibility Period) in order to qualify for coverage without requiring submission of medical evidence of insurability.
 Your coverage shall become effective on the date your prior coverage terminated.

-If you do not apply within the Eligibility Period, you may enrol as a Late Applicant and may be required to submit medical evidence of insurability to be approved for coverage.
+If you are applying for coverage under the Core Health, Essential Health, or Enhanced Health plans and you do not apply within the Eligibility Period, you may enrol as a Late Applicant and may be required to submit medical evidence of insurability to be approved for coverage.
 Your coverage shall become effective on the date the Plan Administrator approves your completed application and medical evidence of insurability.